psychemedia/island-tales-book-one/03-godshill-stone-lay.md

 > Turned about and came over his side.
 >
 > Satan reckoned, if tucked away snug out of sight,
-> 'Twould be more out of mind of the Saints.'
+> 'Twould be more out of mind of the Saints.
 > Besides, with the muddy and waltorish ways,
 > They would sure be more likely to curse than to praise,
 > Thus their prayers would get choked with complaints.